Learn PHP: a PHP tutorial

 ?>

-This example uses the condition $number1 == $number2 and the negation of this. !($number1 == $number2) corresponds to ($number1 != $number2).
+This example highlights the condition $number1 == $number2 and its negation. !($number1 == $number2) is equivalent to ($number1 != $number2).

-Open page1.php and enter the following formula code:
+Open page1.php and paste the following code:

 <form action="page2.php" method="post">